-Wrap each individual whoopie pie in plastic wrap and store in the fridge for up to 3 days for best taste.
+Wrap each individual whoopie pie in plastic wrap and store it in the fridge for up to 3 days for best taste.

 How Do You Freeze Whoopie Pies?

-To freeze Whoopie Pies, wrap them individually in aluminum foil (I personally like to wrap them in plastic wrap first) and place in the freezer for up to three months.
+To freeze Whoopie Pies, wrap them individually in aluminum foil (I personally like to wrap them in plastic wrap first) and place them in the freezer for up to three months.
 Let the Whoopie Pies thaw at room temperature overnight before serving.